Li-Ruixuan/Li-Ruixuan.github.io/_pages/about.md

   - /about.html
 ---

-I am a post doc researcher in KU Leuven.
+I am a postdoctoral researcher in KU Leuven.
+My research interest are

-You can find my CV here: [Download CV](../assets/cv_2024.pdf)
+You can find my CV here: [Download CV](./assets/cv_2024.pdf)